lardemua/atom_documentation/docs/index.md

 In order to calibrate a robotic system one needs to carry out several tasks, such as acquiring data, labeling data, executing the calibration, interpreting the result of the calibration, etc.
 ATOM provides several scripts to address all the stages of a calibration procedure.
-These scripts are seamlessly integrated into [ROS](https://www.ros.org/), and makes use of [RViz](http://wiki.ros.org/rviz) to provide extensive visualization in severall stages of the calibration procedure.
+These scripts are seamlessly integrated into [ROS](https://www.ros.org/), and make use of [RViz](http://wiki.ros.org/rviz) to provide extensive visualization functionalites.
 We have divided the calibration procedure into several stages, shown in the scheme below.

 <figure markdown align=center>